kingmook/Research-Guide/README.md

-LibGuide
+Research Guide LTI Forwarder
 ========

-##LTI Provider for Library Research Guide Re-direction
+##LTI Provider for Library Research Guide (LibGuide) Re-direction

 Takes URL input and automatically re-directs students to them when the tool is added to a site.
 Takes the name of the course site and matches the department code (COSC) or course code (COSC2P01) to the setup URLS.